(s)education

 I initiate and structure photographic encounters.

-The work unfolds through presence, authorship, and time —not posing, performance, or representation.
+The work unfolds through presence, authorship, and time — not control, performance, or representation.

 Context lives in the work itself.